-- 1. Torque the power plant cradle mounting bolts to 190 lbf-ft (258 Nm). - Remove bolts B and D. Untighten bolts A and C then pivot oil cooler as per figure 12.
-Install bolts B and D and tighten all bolts. - 3.
-Refill cooling system with saved fluid (refer to Section 05, COOLANT SYSTEM). - Once engine fuel system has been drained, it will aid restarting if fuel filters are filled with fuel oil (refer to Section 03, FUEL SYSTEM). - Start engine for a visual check.
+- 1. Torque the power plant cradle mounting bolts to 190 lbf-ft (255 Nm). - 2.
+Refill cooling system with saved fluid (refer to Section 05 COOLANT SYSTEM). - 3.
+Once engine fuel system has been drained, it will aid restarting if fuel filters are filled with fuel oil (refer to Section 03 FUEL SYSTEM). - 4.
+Start engine for a visual check.
 Check fuel, oil, cooling, pneumatic and hydraulic system connections for leakage.
 Test operation of engine controls and accessories.